TheKoguryo/oci-nigthly-stop/README.md

 1. Create a Compute Instance.

-2. Install OCI CLI and configure the CLI.
-And install OCI SDK for Python
+2. Install OCI CLI and configure the CLI in the created instance.
+And install OCI SDK for Python.

 3. Clone this repository.